The Importance of Testing for NTM

 Doctors with special training in all kinds of infections, including those caused by bacteria, viruses, fungi, and parasites.

 Diagnosing NTM lung disease can get you on the road to feeling better.
-Talking to a Pulmonologist or an ID Specialist about your symptoms is the first step.
+Talking to a pulmonologist or an ID specialist about your symptoms is the first step.